 ^^The squad processes into the desert via camel

 ^My camel and I brought up the rear of the procession so nobody was behind me to judge my selfies…

 The journey to our camp site took about 45 minutes, during which we passed some friendly rogue desert goats…

 ^^ I fell in love with my camel.
 Her name was Moulay and she was the baby of the group – meaning she was the perfect size for me.

 I can’t remember what Dan’s camel’s actual name was, but we called him Rodriguez and he was SO STINKY.
 Soz Dan.
 I think Moulay and Rodriguez were buds.

 One tip I will offer that they don’t warn you about is that you need to be able to take all your luggage with you on your camel.
 We were fine as we both brought really small bags (we left our duffels at the Riad in Marrakech), but you’d be screwed if you brought your rolling suitcase on this trip!
-We had the option to leave belongings in the van, but I 1,000% wouldn’t trust this option as the vans weren’t always locked, and when we left them in the desert they were surrounded by a dozen children begging for money.
+Pretty much all Sahara Desert tours from Marrakech are the same in this regard.
+We had the option to leave belongings in the van, but I 1,000% wouldn’t trust this option as the vans weren’t always locked, and when we left them in the desert they were surrounded by a dozen children.
 I would take all valuables with you.

 We arrived to our campsite just as the sun was slipping behind the dunes.
 The blue sky grew pink, starting from the horizon and fading upwards.

 After dumping our bags in our shared yurt, our whole group pulled off our shoes and ran to the sand.

 ^The magical moment obviously called for some yoga.